 The flash sync meaning is essentially how fast your shutter speed should be when compared to the flash.
 Every camera has its own limitations, for example:

-- The Nikon D610 has its max flash sync speed of 1/200 seconds
+- The Nikon D610 has a max flash sync speed of 1/200 seconds

 Most cameras will usually have their max flash sync speed at 1/200 seconds up to 1/350, but it’s most common at 1/200 and 1/250.
 Unless you have those old medium format cameras (Hasselblad, Fujifilm GFX 50R, Pentax 645Z, etc) that use a leaf shutter.